peteroupc/classic-wallpaper/uielements.md

 [^7]: _Window borders_ are the outer edges of desktop windows.
 Text box borders are also known as "field borders".  _Status field borders_ are the edges of inner boxes found in a _status bar_, which can appear on the bottom of some desktop windows.  _Grouping borders_ are the outer edges of areas that bring together several user-interface elements, such as checkboxes or option buttons ("radio buttons") with a common purpose; grouping borders also serve as horizontal bars that separate parts of a menu.

 [^8]: _The Microsoft Windows User Experience_ considers an animation to be fluid only if it runs at 16 or more frames per second.

+[^9]: This is evident in the graphics of Windows 95's wizards, which are drawn in a teal background (color (0,128,128)) and show one or more computing devices in a three-dimensional, often rectangular appearance, and where, although there is internal shadowing, no shadow is cast on the teal background.